DarinMao/chunithm-org/docs/intermediate/rating.md

 Credit to @axelparkster on discord for English definitions.

-For above information about World's End charts, check the JP [wiki](https://gamerch.com/chunithm/entry/487368).
+For more information about World's End charts, check the JP [wiki](https://gamerch.com/chunithm/entry/487368).

 ## Overpower (OP)